j-c-cook/Cython-Wrapped-Cpp/README.md

 # Cython-Wrapped-Cpp
-This is an example repository on how to wrap C++ functions and classes with Cython and then call them from Python
+This repository aims at introducing Cython, writing Cython functions and finally making C++ functions and classes available to be accessed directly from Python

 To run the example files you will need to run the setup files first.
 ```